 The more events you attend, the higher the award you’ll get.
 3 for Bronze, 6 for Silver, 10 for Gold.

-Bronze – Ailsa Anderson, Helena Coman, Alex Lang, Madeleine Oxley, Jennifer Ricketts, Joseph Wright
+Helena Coman, Jack Gomersall, Alex Lang, Madeleine Oxley, Jennifer Ricketts, Duncan Will, Hannah Will, Joseph Wright

 *This year, the Summer Series incorporated the Grampian Adventure Challenge for teams of 8 at the venues marked by an asterisk.